 As a parent, there’s nothing more distressing than hearing your toddler cry in their sleep.
 I’ve experienced those heart-wrenching moments when my little one’s peaceful slumber is suddenly interrupted by tears and whimpers.
 It’s a common concern that many parents face and one that often leaves us feeling helpless.

 Night crying in toddlers can stem from various causes ranging from normal sleep patterns to underlying issues that need attention.
 While it’s natural to worry, understanding why these episodes occur can help us respond appropriately and ensure our children get the restful sleep they need for healthy development.
 I’ll break down the most common reasons for sleep crying and share effective ways to handle these nighttime disruptions.
+So, why is my toddler crying in her sleep?

 Key Takeaways